mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 		  emit(key, avg)
 		}

-To have a combiner function, we have to change the output of mappers (since avg of avg is not an avg).
-This means that avg function is a commutative, but not assocaitive.
+To have a combiner function, we have to change the output of mappers (since average of average is not an average).
+This means that average  (`avg`) function is a commutative, but not assocaitive.
 Changing output of mappers will make it commutative and associative.

 Commutative means that: